Health Care Management Bachelor's Degree

 You may be able to pursue programs online.
 While some programs are available entirely online, others are hybrids, which require a certain amount of in-person participation.
 In order to partake of online instruction, you must have an up-to-date computer with a high-speed Internet connection, as well as school-approved browsers, operating systems and other software or hardware deemed necessary.
 Some online programs are actually degree-completion programs.
 In order to qualify for admission, you must have completed all lower-level requirements or hold an associate's degree.

-According to the BLS, as of July 2011 employment of health care managers was projected to increase 16% from 2008-2018.
+According to the BLS, employment of medical and health services managers was projected to increase 17% from 2014-2024.
 However, the BLS further stated that employment was expected to grow faster in outpatient care facilities, clinics and private practices than in hospitals.
-The median annual wage for medical and health services managers was $84,270 as of May 2010.
+The median annual wage for these occupations was $92,810 as of May 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: